This medicine is subject to additional monitoring. This will allow quick identification

 feeling tired or short of breath, cough which will not go away

 warm, red and painful skin or painful skin rash with blisters.

 Tell your doctor if you experience any of the following side effects:

 upper respiratory tract infections with symptoms such as sore throat and stuffy nose

-injection site reactions (e.g. red skin)
+injection site reactions (e.g. red skin or pain)

 nausea (feeling sick)